lPen88/tesi/tesi.md

 ## 1.1 Research Methodology

-TODO

-Dr. Federica Pepe (?) compiled a list of pre-trained model following certain requirements [poi li listo] for the purpose of [TODO].
-Additionally, in order to be considered in the scope of this thesis, each model:
+Dr. Federica Pepe, in an on-going work related to FARM-TECH, compiled a list of pre-trained models for a reasarch on bias developed in AI models.
+The models were collected from HuggingFace if they contained, either in the repo name or readme, any of the terms listed below.
+Any models with less than 100 downloads were discarded.

+[lista dei termini tipo in una tabella boh]

+Building upon this list, they will be considered in this work only if they follow these following requirements:
 1. must be properly documented, and
 2. must be relevant to the field of application.

 A [Google Spreadsheet](https://docs.google.com/spreadsheets/d/17MHOh_VFrFM3qAwXw3VAOcdX4I0mnw9C517qEQdEdTg/edit?usp=sharing) has been compiled to keep track of all the models cited in this work.
-The models that satisfy both requirements, labeled as "accepted", will be analysed in-depth in chapter two; models that satisfy only requirement 2, labeled as "discarded (not relevant)", will receive a brief overview, alongside their reason for exclusion, in chapter three; models that do not satisfy the first requirement will not be considered for this thesis (analysis/research?).
+The models that satisfy both requirements, labeled as "accepted", will be analysed in-depth in chapter two; models that satisfy only requirement 2, labeled as "discarded (not relevant)", will receive a brief overview, alongside their reason for exclusion, in chapter three; models that do not satisfy the first requirement will not be considered for this work.

 # 2. Relevant Models

 This chapter will analyse all the models deemed relevant to the FARM-TECH project.
-Most of these models are general-purpose, time-series forecasting models which, while not trained specifically on relevant data, can be re-trained to better fit the intended purposes.
-Out of 100 models originally retrieved, 16 of them are considered as relevant for [this work?]; of these, 7 are part of the IBM Granite suite.
+Out of 100 models originally retrieved, 14 have been deemed as relevant: 6 of these models are general-purpose, time-series forecasting models which, while not trained specifically on relevant data, can be re-trained or fine-tuned to better fit the intended purposes.
+All of the genera-purpose models are part of the IBM Granite suite, while the remaining 9 models were trained to perform image analysis.

 ## 2.1 IBM Granite - General Overview

 IBM Granite is a family of enterprise-grade AI foundation models developed by IBM, designed to deliver high performance, safety, and efficiency across a wide range of business tasks.
 These multimodal models support language, vision, speech, and time-series forecasting.
-Within the Granite suite, these last time-series forecasting models can be of particular importance to FARM-TECH, for example in estimating weather pattern and crop yield [idk].
+Within the Granite suite, these last time-series forecasting models can be of particular importance to FARM-TECH, for example in estimating weather pattern, crop yield and anomaly detection, which may be useful in detecting malfunctioning sensors.

 ### 2.1.1 Granite TinyTimeMixers
 Granite TinyTimeMixers (TTM) are lightweight, efficient time-series forecasting models within the IBM Granite suite.
 They are designed to handle large-scale, multivariate time-series data, making them suitable for applications such as sensor data analysis and predictive maintenance in smart farming.